 Nestled next to a thousand-acre deer park, the campus benefits from abundant gardens, inspiring views of Knole House and the North Downs and award-winning facilities.
 Its position at the top of Sevenoaks High Street, in the heart of the old town, makes it easily accessible and beautifully situated.

 A superb, extensive campus, with a striking combination of old and new architecture and a friendly atmosphere.

 The school grounds stretch along and behind Sevenoaks High Street and are bisected by the ancient path to Knole.
-The centre of the campus comprises Old School, flanked by the Sevenoaks Almshouses (1732), the Johnson Library (1934) and the Swanzy Block (1890, 1925).
+The centre of the campus comprises Old School, flanked by the Sevenoaks Almshouses (1732), the Johnson Library (1934) and the Swanzy buildings (1890, 1925).
 Nearby are the Dining Hall, Modern Languages, Art department, Middle School common room and classrooms.
 Students can relax and socialise outside in the quadrangle, Jockey's Platch.

 Park Grange, the IC and Aisher House can be found on the other side of the Tonbridge Road, while sports pitches, Johnsons and School House are a short walk away.
-Aisher House will relocate to a new building beside Park Grange in September 2019.

 Despite the size of the campus, a busy, friendly, informal atmosphere prevails throughout.
 Students of all age groups feel comfortable together and new pupils quickly find their way around.